TritonSE/TSE-Oktavian/README.md

 ```
 npm install
+npm run build
 npm start
 ```

-This will create a production build of the React frontend, move to the backend, and start a server at **localhost:8000**.
+This will install any necessary modules, create a production build of the React frontend, and start a server at **localhost:8000** serving the frontend and API routes.

 There are several environment variables that must be set for the backend to work: